9th AUGUST 2018

 No specific questions were asked about the threatened Eucalyptus tenuiramis (Silver peppermint) forest.
 No map showed their location.
 North knew them well.
-He had done the original survey that identified them, and they are plotted on the state's official ListMap (superimposed) below.
-The proposed roadway would cut through them all.
+He had done the original survey that identified them, and this rare forest is plotted on the Tasmania’s ListMap (superimposed) below.
+The roadway would cut through all three stands.
 Even the Council's recommended route (slightly to the north) passed through them.
-Nevertheless, even without a map, the committee was aware of the comments by the professor of botany and environment Jamie Kirkpatrick reported in the Mercury the day previously—photographed amongst the gums—who said "It just puzzles me why anyone would propose to put a tourist road through a threatened [forest] community right next to a tip."
+Nevertheless, even without a map, the committee was aware of the comments by the august professor of botany and environment at UTAS, Jamie Kirkpatrick, reported in the Mercury the day previously—photographed amongst the gums—who had said: "It just puzzles me why anyone would propose to put a tourist road through a threatened [forest] community right next to a tip."

-The Chair foreshadowed that Councillor Briscoe would be tabling an alternative motion and Councillor Ruzicka indicated that she would likely seek to amend it.
-The Fire Trail alignment was discussed.
-Several Councillors spoke around the issues of consent.
+In its deliberations the Fire Trail alignment was very briefly discussed, but power and process (consent) took more time.
+Several Councillors spoke around the issues.
 Briscoe arguing that “There is a broader context.
 No doubt, for small developments, the General Manager could handle a request such as this without Council's land holder consent, but this was not a small development."
 The request was more than a mile long.
 Briscoe also advised that he had spoken to the Director of City Planning and obtained advice that the request did not conform to the normal course: which is that firstly, landholder consent be sought (and obtained), then secondly, consent to submit a Development Application be had, and then, thirdly, any such Surveys (such as the flora and fauna) required for the DA could be requested.
 Why, Briscoe asked, are we starting at the wrong end?
 Why should this development be treated differently to all others?
-No one trumpeted the request, but only Briscoe condemned it.

 THE briscoe MOTION

-The discussion ended.
-Before Briscoe's motion was passed around the Chair asked Alderman Ruzicka about her amendment.
-Across the table, she said to Briscoe "Without Part 2?" and Briscoe nodded.
+Before Briscoe's motion was passed around, the Chair asked Alderman Ruzicka about her amendment.
+Across the table, Ruzicka said to Briscoe "Without Part 2?" and Briscoe nodded.
 Only the first part of his motion would be put.
-There was no discussion after that.
+There was no discussion about it.
 It appeared that every one was familiar with the motion (which they were).
-The Chair put the Briscoe motion, that:
+The Chair read the Briscoe motion:

-All those in favour, the Chair said, say Aye…
+The Chair then put the Briscoe motion: All those in favour, say Aye…

 Aye was heard a number of times.